angelmavare/3001-house-club/README.md

    - Copy the "Internal Integration Token"
    - Add the integration to your workspace
    - Share your achievements and members databases with the integration

+   **To access private pages:**
+   - Open the private page in Notion
+   - Click the `•••` menu at the top right of the page
+   - Scroll down to `Add connections`
+   - Search for and select your integration from the dropdown
+   - The integration will now have access to that page and all its child pages

 5. **Database Naming Requirements**